-For my thesis project, I created an info card, poster, and resource app to spread awareness and help the issue of food deserts in Charlotte, NC.
+For my thesis project, I created an info card, poster, and resource app to spread awareness and help the issue of food deserts in Charlotte, North Carolina.

 An article in Medical News Today defines food deserts as regions where people have limited access to healthful and affordable food.
 These are often neighborhoods where people don’t live in close proximity to a full service grocery store, often leaving convenience stores and restaurants as their only options for fresh food.
 The name “Locally Deserted” infers that such a large part of Charlotte is left without important resources and communicates to the audience that this problem exists right in their city.
 To appropriately portray this desperate issue, I chose to play on the design of grocery store produce signs, which is traditionally outgoing and positive, to have an ironic take on the issue.
 The color palette goes along with this aesthetic to catch the audience’s attention but in a way that alerts them to the issue.